Step-By-Step Guide of Procedure & Rehabilitation | MACI® Skip to content

 0–3 months

-After the immediate post-surgery phase, patients will work towards a pain-free and full passive knee extension with limited weight bearing.
+After the immediate post-surgery phase, patients should be able to work towards a pain-free and full passive knee extension with limited weight bearing.
 Over time, the goal is to be free of ambulation devices and knee braces while becoming thoroughly independent with rehabilitation exercises.

 Functional goals include: